 Companies that set customers up for success with their products or services immediately after the initial purchase are those remembered for great experiences.
 That means, they both educate new customers on the best ways to use their new purchases as well as proactively offer ways to add more, ongoing value.
 One of the best companies doing this right now is Peloton.
 When you order a Peloton, the delivery team not only brings the machine into your home, they also calibrate the bike to your needs and show you how to use it.
 By the time they leave, you feel like you can use it right away and derive value.
 Customers receive more value from Peloton over time by engaging in competitions, taking classes and seeing their place on leaderboards.

 The truth is, we live in an experience-driven world.
 Customers rightfully have high expectations of brands, and only those that rise to meet these expectations will thrive in 2021.
 Skip the gimmicks, and instead center your customer experience strategy on setting clear expectations, engaging with customers actively and empowering users with tools right away.
 Now that you have the framework, you can scale your customer experience – no matter the outside forces.
-How will customers describe your experience?
+Will your customers describe the three E’s of customer experience?